 But it doesn’t have to be a charitable project.
 One of the most affordable ways to really see a new culture is to stay with a host family through websites like HelpX.
 Exchange hosts are everywhere, in every country in the world.
-HelpX and similar sites help to set you up with hosts where you can offer some help (they’re often farms, bed and breakfasts, hostels, ranches, etc.), in exchange for free and dirt cheap room and board.
+HelpX and similar sites help to set you up with hosts where you can offer some help (they’re often farms, bed and breakfasts, hostels, ranches, etc.), in exchange for free or dirt cheap room and board.

 Not only does this make an insanely affordable way for you to stay long-term in a different country, it also offers you the best cross cultural experience you can have.
 Instead of clinging to tourist traps and the common sites, you will also get to interact in a very personal way with the local people.